Jonassemm/VertTerm/README.md

 # VertTerm
 DV-Projekt Verteilte- Termin und Ressourcenplanung

+#Prerequisites
+MongoDb,
+Maven,
+JavaSDK 11,
+recommended: an IDE like IntelliJ or Eclipse

+The needed structures for the MongoDB are self-initializing.

+# Compile and run backend
+To compile and run the program, run "mvn spring-boot:run".

+#Run backend
+If a new compile is unnecessary, the application can be started with "mvn spring.boot:start".

 # Run only frontend
 /ReactApp> npm start

 # Test frontend with backend
 Run frontend: /ReactApp> npm start